HeinrichApfelmus/hyper-haskell/README.md

 1. [Download and install Electron](http://electron.atom.io/releases/)

-    The whole thing is currently developed and tested with Electron v1.4.13.
+    The whole thing is currently developed and tested with Electron version 3.1.8.

-    (If you use the [npm][] package manager, you can install with `npm install electron@1.4.13 -g`.
+    (If you use the [npm][] package manager, you can install it in your home directory with `cd ~ && npm install electron@3.1.8`.
     On Debian-based Linux distributions, Electron [currently](https://github.com/electron-userland/electron-prebuilt/issues/70#issuecomment-192520913) requires the `nodejs-legacy` package.)

 2. Make sure that you have a working installation of